Message from Diane E. Meier

 In order to contribute to achieving the goal of quality palliative care everywhere that people need it, CAPC is transforming the organization to one with even greater capacity, infrastructure, staff and talent to support the growth, creativity and emerging strength of the palliative care field.

-Once an organization joins, all clinical staff of that organization will have 100% access to CAPC’s new and expanded training and technical assistance content (with CEUs and CMEs at no additional charge).
+Once an organization joins, all clinical staff of that organization have 100% access to CAPC’s new and expanded training and technical assistance content (with CEUs and CMEs at no additional charge).

-All staff will also have regular contact with national and international leaders in the field through our Virtual Office Hours.
+All staff also have regular contact with national and international leaders in the field through our Virtual Office Hours.
 And, we will continue to connect you with the best people and solutions for the seamless adoption of best practices from programs throughout the country.
 We can assure you that whether you’re well established or new, CAPC is dedicated to supporting you in your efforts to provide the best care possible to our patients and their families.

 If you have any questions or feedback, please do not hesitate to contact us.
 We look forward to continuing our work together.